 - Verifying an operable deadbolt lock, smoke detector, and safe fire or emergency exit into a street or hallway

-These are common maintenance issues most landlords take care of to keep their rental properties up to minimum standards.
+Most landlords take care of these common maintenance issues to keep their rental properties up to minimum standards.

-To help you find the best residential property management in Rockville, MD, you should ask your potential property manager a few important questions, such as:
+However, these options can be anything from expensive to risky.
+That is why successful landlords turn to a property management company to take care of tenant repair requests.
+To help you find the best residential property management firm, ask your potential property manager a few important questions, such as:

 - What is your maintenance process?